-Investigate opportunities to restore a section of dilapidated sidewalk connecting the NYS Route 41 Bridge over Long Pond Outlet and the Community Center.
-This could be accomplished as part of a future bridge replacement capital project by NYS DOT and should be encouraged.
+Investigate opportunities to restore a section of dilapidated sidewalk connecting the Rt 41 bridge over Long Pond Outlet and the Community Center.
+Part of that activity could be part of the bridge replacement capital project (PIN 910224) planned to begin in 2014.
 The Town could look for grant money for the remaining sections.